-- You answered certain information incorrectly on your application that made you ineligible for a premium tax credit subsidy.
+- You answered certain information incorrectly on your application which made you ineligible for a premium tax credit subsidy.

 Because Stride's marketplace plan prices are inclusive of any eligible subsidies, there are a few questions on the application that need to be answered a certain way in order to receive these subsidies!

 These are the application questions that often lead to people losing their subsidy: